Using tmux with Claude Code

 Claude Code Doesn’t Need More Features

 I saw someone on GitHub requesting pagination functionality for Claude Code.
 You don’t need it.
 If you run Claude Code in tmux, you already have scrolling, paging, and search.
-No need to add features to Claude Code when tmux already does all of this.
-Enough with unnecessary features in Claude Code.

 This applies to other LLM CLI tools too.

-Scrolling with Copy Mode
+Scroll Claude Code Output with tmux Copy Mode

 In tmux, ctrl-w [ enters copy mode.
 From there: